Merchant Promotions program policies

 - Tax/value added tax (VAT) discounts

-- Reflected in the stock keeping unit (SKU) price on the Google Shopping product page or product landing page
+- Reflected in the stock keeping unit (SKU) price on the Shopping ads product page or product landing page

 Note: Promotions are limited to 6 months (183 days).

-Some products or services can't be promoted in Google Shopping.
-For details, see the Google Shopping policy restrictions.
+Some products or services can't be promoted in Shopping ads.
+For details, see the Shopping ads policy restrictions.

-Google reserves the right to remove any promotion from your Google Shopping listing at any time for any reason.
+Google reserves the right to remove any promotion from your Shopping ads listing at any time for any reason.

 Promotion titles should be concise, easy to understand, accurate, and only represent the value of the specific deal being promoted.